purescript/package-sets/docs/spago.md

 ## Can I use this with `psc-package`?

 Yes!
-Though the scope of the integration is limited to helping your psc-package-project to use the [Spacchetti][spacchetti] package-set.
+Though the scope of the integration is limited to helping your psc-package-project to use the [Package-Sets][spacchetti] package-set.

 Here's what we can do about it:

 ### `psc-package-local-setup`

-This command creates a `packages.dhall` file in your project, that points to the most recent Spacchetti package-set, and lets you override and add arbitrary packages.
+This command creates a `packages.dhall` file in your project, that points to the most recent Package-Sets package-set, and lets you override and add arbitrary packages.
-See the Spacchetti docs about this [here][spacchetti-local-setup].
+See the Package-Sets docs about this [here][spacchetti-local-setup].

 ### `psc-package-insdhall`